 16. LEARN MORE ABOUT THE FISHING INDUSTRY AT OTARU NISHIN GOTEN

-Just few minutes away from Ayoma former villa, consider a visit of Otaru Nishin Goten.
+Just a few minutes away from Ayoma’s former villa, consider a visit to Otaru Nishin Goten.
 This large preserved herring mansion is absolutely beautiful, located on top of cliff with a great view out of the sea.

 The mansion was built in 1897 in Tomari Village in a small cove by the sea.
 Later on it was relocated and restored to its current location in 1958.
 It is said that about 120 fishermen were sleeping in the mansion during its heyday.
 From here you can overlook the beautiful sea and fishing villages down below.

-Inside the herring mansion there is museum with exhibits about the herring fishing in Hokkaido.
-You can see fishing equipment and also sleeping quarters of fisherman in the past.
+Inside the herring mansion, there is a museum with exhibits about the herring fishing in Hokkaido.
+You can see fishing equipment and also the sleeping quarters of fishermen in the past.

 From there you can also walk up the lighthouse.
 The view from the top of the hill is absolutely stunning.
 We were also pretty lucky with the weather as we had a beautiful blue sky the entire time.